CbcWestwolf/tidb/docs/design/2020-01-24-collations.md

 ### Collate Interface

-There are bascially two functions needed for the collate comparison:
+There are basically two functions needed for the collate comparison:

   * Function that is used to compare two strings according to the given collation.
   * Function that is used to make a memory-comparable `sortKey` corresponding to the given string.